Admission exams

 Deadlines and Extensions

-Any fraud or attempted fraud may result in either the closure of your file or the denial of your application for admission.
+Any act of fraud or attempted fraud in connection with an admission exam may result in the closure of your file or the refusal of your application for admission.

 Contact us if you have any questions about these exams or obtaining your training equivalencies.